how-to-read-statement-cashflow

 Investments in property, plant, and equipment

-The line shows the investments in PPE.
+The line shows PPE investment.
 This could be anything from offices to machinery to vehicles.
-These are important assets for carrying out the company’s operations.
+These are important assets for carrying out the company’s operations (Harvard Business School).

 Sometimes, the company purchases PPE but does not make the full payment at once.
 When this happens, only the amount paid in cash is recorded in the cash flow statement.